montehurd/mediawiki-quickstart/README.md

 Copy one of them and rename it for your extension and edit it to use your extension's settings

+Ensure you name your folder the same way the extension is named on Gerrit, this is because the installer clones your extension from Gerrit using the name from this folder

 Then use the `install` command above to install it

 ### Extension folder structure